 Semi-trucks and their trailers are man-made machines.

-Although drivers take great care of their trucks to ensure that they’re in the best possible condition when hauling freight, breakdowns do happen.
+Although drivers take care of their trucks to ensure that they’re in the best possible condition when hauling freight, breakdowns do happen.
 Engine issues, tire troubles, brake malfunctions and alternator errors — among other things — arise with these diesel-powered, 25,000-pound, machines.

 Although the best partners will work to find you a solution, your shipment may end up failing due to the simple fact that the semi-truck — the conduit for your freight — breaks.